 The Old Georgetown Board (OGB) is committed to preserving historic windows, especially those that are difficult or impossible to replace with old growth wood, hand-blown glass, or unique details.
 It is the Board’s policy that windows installed prior to 1950 be restored where possible.
 Old Georgetown Board staff will make a determination on the age, condition, and type of windows in question, supported by appropriate documentation supplied by the applicant.

 The OGB recommends that replacement windows be compatible with the style of the building.
 Unfortunately, the windows on many buildings in Georgetown have been replaced with stylistically inappropriate windows in an attempt to make the building appear older than it actually it is.
 A typical example are Victorian-era buildings that originally were constructed with large two-over-two or one-over-one windows that have since been replaced with six-over-six Federal style windows, typically in the mid-twentieth century.
-In these instances, the OGB prefers that windows be replaced to match the original design, however, sometimes the facade has been altered so greatly or the context of the alterations is significant enough that the OGB may recommend restoration or replacement in-kind of the multi-light windows.
+In these instances, the OGB prefers those windows be replaced to match the original design, however, sometimes the facade has been altered so greatly or the context of the alterations is significant enough that the OGB may recommend restoration or replacement in-kind of the multi-light windows.

 • Visible vinyl jamb liners are discouraged.
 If your window manufacturer does not offer authentic wood jambs, consider a single-hung window without the lower jamb liner or wood jamb liner covers.